johnwhitington/cpdflib-source/README.md

 3. CamlPDF, same version as cpdflib
 4. CPDF, same version as cpdflib

-To build, just run ./build.
-This makes the static library libcpdf.a (or similar) and the dynamic library libcpdf.dll (or similar).
+To build, just run `linux_build`, `osx_build` etc. This makes the static library libcpdf.a (or similar) and the dynamic library libcpdf.dll (or similar).
 In addition, it builds the libcpdftest binary using static and dynamic linking.
 This contains tests which exercise every libcpdf function.

 The build script also outputs suitable linker flags to standard output.